marchage/Pin_DL/README.md

-# Download content of P¡nterest automatically
+# Download content

-GreaseMonkey script using HyperApp (version 1) to download media from P¡nterest.
+GreaseMonkey script using HyperApp (version 1) to download media